tfguclu/msc/README.md

-# msc
+# everythingies
-Master's Codes
-The codes that i used in my master's thesis.
+The codes that I am currently using in my phd studies.

-Now its the pHD thingies.